-LEQEMBITM (lecanemab-irmb) is a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble (protofibril) and insoluble forms of amyloid-beta (A β).
-LEQEMBI is indicated for the treatment of Alzheimer's disease (AD) in the U.S. This indication is approved under accelerated approval based on reduction in A β plaques observed in patients treated with LEQEMBI.
+LEQEMBITM (lecanemab-irmb) is the result of a strategic research alliance between Eisai and BioArctic.
+LEQEMBI is a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble (protofibril) and insoluble forms of amyloid-beta ( $A\beta$ ).
+In the U.S., LEQEMBI was granted accelerated approval by the U.S. Food and Drug Administration (FDA) on January 6, 2023.
+LEQEMBI is indicated for the treatment of Alzheimer's disease (AD) in the U.S. Treatment with LEQEMBI should be initiated in patients with mild cognitive impairment or mild dementia stage of disease, the population in which treatment was initiated in clinical trials.
+There are no safety or effectiveness data on initiating treatment at earlier or later stages of the disease than were studied.
+This indication is approved under accelerated approval based on reduction in $A\beta$ plaques observed in patients treated with LEQEMBI.
 Continued approval for this indication may be contingent upon verification of clinical benefit in a confirmatory trial.